sereyes8/Vesco_Demo_Website/README.md

 3. Bootstrap Grid: Bootstrap’s grid system uses a series of containers and rows to layout and align content in a 12-column system.

-4. JQUERY: Made use of the event handling function to animate elements in the HTML document while implementing java script libraries.
+4. JQUERY: Made use of the event handling function to animate elements in the HTML document while implementing javascript libraries.

 <h1>Build Instructions</h1>